thiago-ximenes/extended-format/README.md

 - onlyNumbers: If set to true, only numbers will be considered for formatting.
 Default is false.
 - patternSeparator: Defines the character used to separate the pattern.
 Default is #.
 - onlyLetters: If set to true, only letters will be considered for formatting.
 Default is false.
+- uppercase: If set to true, the letters will be converted to uppercase.
+Default is false.
+- lowercase: If set to true, the letters will be converted to lowercase.
+Default is false.

 ```javascript
 const customFormat = format.format('12345asd678dasd901', '###.###.###-##', {onlyNumbers: true});